Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Minimum 6ºC

-If you are going to eat in Niagara Falls you should know that in its surroundings, you will find typical American food, but also Canadian food with a strong French influence.
-There are bars and barbecue restaurants for all tastes, where you can try the typical dishes: poutine (fried potatoes with cheese and gravy, a meat sauce) and Canadian bacon (pork steaks marinated in maple syrup sauce).
+If you are going to eat in Niagara Falls you should know that in the surrounding area, you will find typical American food, but also Canadian food with a strong French influence.
+There are barbecue bars and restaurants for all tastes, where you can try the typical dishes: poutine (fried potatoes with cheese and gravy, a meat sauce) and Canadian bacon (pork steaks marinated in maple syrup sauce).

-Although to be honest, you're not going to find spectacular food in the park.
-One of my tips for visiting Niagara Falls, and this usually applies to every tour you go on that doesn't include food, is to pack some food in your backpack (and a good bottle of water to refill!).
+Although to be honest, you are not going to find spectacular food in the park.
+One of my tips for visiting Niagara Falls, and this tends to apply to every excursion you're going on that doesn't include food, is to pack some food in your backpack (and a good bottle to keep refilling with water!).

 Recommended restaurants:

-• Flip Burger - If you're looking for something reasonably priced with a typical American flavor, Flip Burger has very good reviews and is also next to the Maid of the Mist tour departure point.
+• Flip Burger - If you're looking for something reasonably priced with a typical American flavor, Flip Burger has great reviews and is also next to the Maid of the Mist tour departure point.

 • Mother Cluckers Inc - an interesting mix of Portuguese and American cuisine and is quite well located, next to the visitor information point.